 Current ANU Students

-In the later half of Semester 2 you should meet with the Honours Convener to discuss your intention to apply for admission to the Honours program.
-You should subsequently provide the Honours convener with a copy of your academic results (a transcript or a printout from ISIS) together with a brief note stating that you wish to be considered for admission to the Honours program.
-You will also need to complete an Independent Study Contract in respect of your proposed project.
+If you meet the above admission requirements, in the later half of Semester 2 (or of Semester 1 if you start your Honours year in Semester 2) you should email the Honours Convener to discuss your intention to apply for admission to the Honours program.
+You should provide the Honours convener with a copy of your academic results (a transcript or a printout from ISIS) together with a brief note stating that you wish to be considered for admission to the Honours program.
+You will also need to complete an Independent Study Contract in respect of your proposed project and submit it to Student Services (in person: level 2 CSIT Building or by email).
 You will be notified of the result once your application has been considered.
 If you application is successful, you will be able to enrol in the appropriate courses (see below) via ISIS in the usual way as soon as your Independent Studies Contract has been signed by you, your supervisor and the Honours Convenor.

-Students undertaking a degree in Information Technology or BSc (Honours) enrol in the course COMP4550 for their thesis project.
+Students undertaking a degree in Advanced Computing or BSc (Honours) enrol in the course COMP4550 for their thesis project.
 Note that this course consists of 12 units in each of two successive semesters.

 (This includes students from other universities and former ANU students.)

-Applications for admission to the BSc (Hons) should be made on the appropriate form (available from the Faculty of Science) and sent to the address indicated on the form.
-Note that applications to commence Honours in Semester 1 next year close on November 30th, although late applications may be considered.
+Applications for admission to the BSc (Hons) should be made online, via the "Apply" button on the BSc Honours web page.
+Note that applications to commence Honours in Semester 1 the following year close on November 30th, although late applications may be considered.

 You should notify the Honours Convener as soon as possible of your intention to apply and lodge your application as soon as you are able to obtain a transcript of your academic record from your current institution.